Château Margaux: Modern history

-Margaux Hemingway received her given name from this wine.
+Margaux Hemingway received her given name from this wine; born Margot, she changed the spelling to Margaux when her parents – who drank the wine on the night she was conceived – told her this background.

 Production

 The domaine of Château Margaux extends 262 ha, of which 87 ha are entitled to the Margaux AOC declaration.
 80 ha are planted with 75% Cabernet Sauvignon, 20% Merlot, with 2% Cabernet Franc and Petit verdot.
 12 ha are cultivated with Sauvignon blanc to make the dry white Pavillon Blanc.